-In general, we will spend three weeks per chapter, except for the introductory chapters.
+In general, we will spend three weeks per chapter 5-9 of Kontakte.
 Homework will be assigned on Connect and should be completed on a daily, regular basis to better prepare yourself for in-class participation.
 LearnSmart tasks on Connect are a good review of course content and preparation for quizzes and tests.
 For each chapter, there will be a quiz and a portfolio task.
 Timed quizzes will be completed online using either Connect or Canvas.
 Portfolio tasks will be written or oral tasks corresponding to themes of the chapter.
 These will be announced and submitted on Canvas.
 Activities submitted after the due date will not be accepted for full credit without appropriate documentation.

-Chapter Tests and Final Exam
+Chapter Tests

-Chapter exams will test your skills in familiar ways if you attend class regularly and take your Connect homework seriously.

-- Chapter tests will be timed and administered online in Connect using McGraw-Hill's proctoring software that you will be required to install.
-Each chapter test will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) a speaking task. - Final Exam is comprehensive and follows the format used for chapter tests.
-It also includes a Final Oral Task, which will be in the form of a presentation during class time.
-Details will be announced in class and on Canvas well in advance.
+Chapter tests will test your skills in familiar ways if you attend class regularly and take your Connect homework seriously.
+Chapter tests will be timed and administered online in Connect using McGraw-Hill's proctoring software that you will be required to install.
+Each chapter test will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) a speaking task.